Klipper3d/klipper/docs/Config_Reference.md

 #   "NTC 100K MGB18-104F39050L32", "SliceEngineering 450", or
 #   "TDK NTCG104LH104JT1"
 sensor_pin:
-#   Analog input pin connected to the sensor.
-This parameter must be
+#   Analog input pin connected to the thermistor.
+This parameter must
-#   provided.
+#   be provided.
 #pullup_resistor: 4700
 #   The resistance (in ohms) of the pullup attached to the thermistor.
-#   This parameter is only valid when the sensor is a thermistor.
-The
-#   default is 4700 ohms.
+#   The default is 4700 ohms.
 #inline_resistor: 0
 #   The resistance (in ohms) of an extra (not heat varying) resistor
 #   that is placed inline with the thermistor.
 It is rare to set this.
-#   This parameter is only valid when the sensor is a thermistor.
-The
-#   default is 0 ohms.
+#   The default is 0 ohms.
 ```

 ## Common temperature amplifiers